answeredbyablemind/answeredbyablemind.github.io/_posts/2020-09-27-Chebyshev_en.md

 # Objectives

-1. Understand the characteristics of Chebyshev filters compared to Butterworth filters.
+1. Understand the characteristics of Chebyshev filters compared to [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html).
 2. Understand the characteristics of Chebyshev polynomials.
 3. Understand the determination methods for the implementation conditions of Chebyshev filters, namely the value of $N$ and $\epsilon$.